Nike And Adidas Warn Trump’s Trade War With China Will Hurt Consumers

-Nike and Adidas have joined dozens of other companies in signing a letter that urges the United States President to end his trade war with China as it can hurt customers immensely.
+Nike and Adidas have joined dozens of other companies in signing a letter that urges the United States president to end his trade war with China as it can hurt customers immensely.

-Over 170 footwear firms warned Donald Trump that the current political feud with the Asian country may have a “catastrophic” effect on consumers, as well even jeopardize the future of certain businesses and their workers.
-As reported by the BBC, tensions between the two countries escalated last week when Trump decided to increase import tariffs from 10% to 25% on about $200 billion worth of Chinese goods coming into the U.S. after Washington and Beijing could not reach a trade deal.
+Over 170 footwear firms warned Donald Trump that the current political feud with the Asian country may have a “catastrophic” effect on consumers as well even jeopardize the future of certain businesses and their workers.
+As reported by the BBC, tensions between the two countries escalated last week when Trump decided to increase import tariffs from 10 to 25 percent on about $200 billion worth of Chinese goods coming into the U.S. after Washington and Beijing could not reach a trade deal.

 And now, major footwear companies, including Converse, Dr. Martens, and Clarks, say that the decision to raise levies means regular working-class Americans will suffer the most.